rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ![New filter input field.](rlproject-filter.png)
 </center>

-The idea was that as I typed characters in the filter input field, the lines that did not match would get excluded from the top split.
+The idea was that as you type characters in the filter input field, the lines that do not match get excluded from the top split.

 When I made the modification to add the input field, I had to force it in.
 I didn't find any clean way to do it using the current design.
 Forcing it in at first is fine.
-But I couldn't find a way to refactor toward a better design either.
+But I couldn't find a way to refactor towards a better design either.
 Furthermore, I was unable to do the actual filtering part as well.
 I just couldn't figure out how.
 I was stuck.